diegologs/frostqui.github.io/_posts/en/2017-05-19-git-basic-advanced-usage.md

 title: Git - Basic usage and advanced commands
 meta: We are going to see how to use git in a simple way, and how to intall git in Windows and Linux.
 Furthermore we are goint to review basic and advanced git commands.
 description: We are going to see how to use git in a simple way, and how to intall git in Windows and Linux.
 Furthermore we are goint to review basic and advanced git commands.
-summary: Git has a lot of commands and many of them are not popular.
+excerpt: Git has a lot of commands and many of them are not popular.
 If you are a beginner of an advanced user of git, I assure you that this list of commands will give you so much help to you
 title-page: Git, basic and advanced commands.
 image: git
 lang: en